-America’s Cutting Edge (ACE) program is a national initiative for machine tool technology development and advancement.
-It is supported by the Department of Defense Industrial Base Analysis and Sustainment (IBAS) Program from the Office of Industrial Policy and is based at Oak Ridge National Laboratory (ORNL), whose Manufacturing Demonstration Facility (MDF) is a global leader in developing and validating systems and processes that leverage digital frameworks for manufacturing innovation.
+America’s Cutting Edge (ACE) is a national initiative for machine tool technology development and advancement.
+It is supported by the Department of Defense Industrial Base Analysis and Sustainment (IBAS) Program from the Office of Industrial Policy.
+The machine tool research and development for ACE is based at Oak Ridge National Laboratory (ORNL), whose Manufacturing Demonstration Facility (MDF) is a global leader in developing and validating systems and processes that leverage digital frameworks for manufacturing innovation.
 According to Adele Ratcliff, IBAS program director, “ACE is intended to help the United States recover the technical and manufacturing leadership position and enable our ability to design and make the machine tools required to produce so many of the products that are used in modern society.”

 As part of the ACE program, IACMI – The Composites Institute is offering a new computer numerically controlled (CNC) machining training program.
-It is composed of an online component, which is then followed by a one-week, in-person, bootcamp-style training opportunity.
-The online curriculum was developed by Dr. Tony Schmitz, Professor at the University of Tennessee, Knoxville and Joint Faculty at ORNL.
-The in-person training is offered through collaboration between Dr. Schmitz, IACMI, and Pellissippi State Community College in Knoxville, TN.
+It is composed of an online component, which may be followed by an optional one-week, in-person training opportunity.
+The online curriculum was developed by Dr. Tony Schmitz, Professor at the University of Tennessee, Knoxville (UTK) and Joint Faculty at ORNL.
+The in-person training is offered through collaboration between IACMI, UTK, and ORNL.
+If you’d like to learn more, watch the introductory video.

-The online component (available now) includes approximately six hours of instruction and is composed of:
+The online component includes approximately six hours of instruction and is composed of:

 - a machining tutorial, which covers topics including chip formation, tool wear, machining processes, machining equipment, CNC machining, computer aided manufacturing (CAM), and work holding